wlvstv/wopo/README.md

 # Wopo

-A chatbot for the wolvesatmydoor Twitrch.tv channel.
+A chatbot for the wolvesatmydoor Twitch.tv channel.

 ## Getting Started